CRMTechnologies/crmtdigital.com/content/insights/how-our-customers-are-dealing-with-the-gdpr-two-years-on..md

 author = "Joanna Mills"
 banner_type = "none"
 date = 2020-05-22T12:00:00Z
-description = "GDPR created the most extensive data protection regulation in the world with big impacts for marketers.
+description = "GDPR created the most extensive data protection regulation in the world with big impacts on marketing.
 What are we seeing now, two years on? " draft = true heading = "" highlight_colour = "rgb(55, 26, 190)"